meirwah/awesome-incident-response/README.md

 * [Invoke-LiveResponse](https://github.com/mgreen27/Invoke-LiveResponse) -  Invoke-LiveResponse is a live response tool for targeted collection.
 * [IOC Finder](https://www.fireeye.com/services/freeware/ioc-finder.html) - Free tool from Mandiant for collecting host system data and reporting the presence of Indicators of Compromise (IOCs).
 Support for Windows only.
 * [IRTriage](https://github.com/AJMartel/IRTriage) - Incident Response Triage - Windows Evidence Collection for Forensic Analysis.
-* [Fidelis ThreatScanner](https://www.fidelissecurity.com/resources/fidelis-threatscanner) - Free tool from Fidelis Cybersecurity that uses OpenIOC and YARA rules to report on the state of an endpoint.
-The user provides OpenIOC and YARA rules and executes the tool.
-ThreatScanner measures the state of the system and, when the run is complete, a report for any matching rules is generated.
-Windows Only.
 * [LOKI](https://github.com/Neo23x0/Loki) - Free IR scanner for scanning endpoint with yara rules and other indicators(IOCs).
 * [MEERKAT](https://github.com/TonyPhipps/Meerkat) - PowerShell-based triage and threathunting for Windows.
 * [Panorama](https://github.com/AlmCo/Panorama) - Fast incident overview on live Windows systems.